 Set your sights beyond the small associations in which you participate.
 Churches and other religious organizations, parent-teacher associations, volunteer groups, and political committees all expose you to people who may know of work-at-home hiring opportunities.

-Ask about this at your local library.
-Many provide free online access to such databases.
-(The database at my library is called AtoZ Databases.)
+Check out AtoZ Databases in your area either online or at your local library.
 You can often search by industry, industry code, the number of employees, zip code, city, and other variables to find companies of interest to you.
 You’ll be surprised at how many relevant businesses that you have never heard of are close to home.

 They are available on racks at restaurants and professional buildings or they may even be delivered right to your driveway.
 Read the classified ads, of course, for leads, but also check out the display ads and the news stories to deduce opportunities from the info they provide.

 If you haven’t check out the online job board, FlexJobs, give it a whirl.
 While it does cost a small fee to use, it’s because they screen every job for legitimacy so you never have to worry about work-at-home scams.
 They also have a map for finding remote jobs in your state.
 All you have to do is click on your state here, and you’ll be taken to all the remote jobs in your area!
 They even have international job listings if you’re located outside the US.

 There may be loads of attractive work-at-home opportunities right down the street from you.
 With a little effort, you can identify area companies of interest to you and even people who can help you get in the door.